Animal Control And Rescue

 St. Hubert’s keeps lost/found reports on animals and offers advice and assistance to people looking for their missing animal family members.
 Visit our Pet Retention Page for useful information in locating lost dogs and cats.
 You can also call our Pet Helpline to speak with a retention specialist directly at 973-377-2253 about your missing pet and what steps to take in your search.

 St. Hubert’s is the agency contracted to provide local animal control and rescue services to those residing, or experiencing a lost/found pet, in the following municipalities:

-North Branch Shelter 908-526-3330 serves the following: Bound Brook, South Bound Brook, Hillsborough, Branchburg Township, Somerville, Alexandria Township, Bethlehem Township, Bloomsbury Borough, Town of Clinton, East Amwell Township, Flemington Borough, Franklin Township, Frenchtown Borough, Hampton Borough, Holland Township, High Bridge Borough, and Milford Borough.
+North Branch Shelter 908-526-3330 serves the following: Bound Brook, South Bound Brook, Hillsborough, Branchburg Township, Somerville, Alexandria Township, Town of East Amwell Township, Flemington Borough, Frenchtown Borough, Hampton Borough, Holland Township, High Bridge Borough, and Milford Borough.